STRATEGY

 WHY HAVE A STRATEGIC PLAN?

-WHY DON'T SME OWNERS HAVE PLANS?
+WHY DON'T SME OWNERS HAVE BUSINESS PLANS?

 Owners and business leaders concede it is due to: